Postdoctoral Research Fellow

 Huriye then worked with Prof Alex Kwan at Yale University.
 While at Kwan Lab, she was awarded the Kavli Postdoctoral Fellowship to explore the neural mechanism of value-based decision-making in the mice medial frontal cortex.
 By using optogenetic silencing techniques and novel fluorescent biosensors, she showed how animals exploit task structure knowledge in volatile environments.

-She is now working with Dr Adam Packer to explore the functional role of the claustrum in mice.
+As a Sir Henry Wellcome Fellow, she is now working with Dr Adam Packer and Dr Armin Lak to explore the functional role of the claustrum in mice.
 Her approach combines state-of-the-art methods including head-fixed instrumental behaviour, electrophysiological recordings, multiphoton recordings and computational models.
 She has a strong passion for large scale, pan-cortical communication and its role in higher cognitive function.